Effective Noise Mitigation via Quantum Circuit Learning in Quantum Simulation of Integrable Spin Chains: Results: Noisy Simulation of Learned Circuit

 The QCL circuit exhibits the same level of protection for the total magnetization \(Z_{\text{tot}}=\sum_{i}Z_i\) and the dynamical observable $\langle Z_1\rangle$.
 Figure~\ref{fig:3qubit_Ztot_bit_dep} and \ref{fig:3qubit_Z1_bit_dep} respectively display \(Z_{\text{tot}}\) and $\langle Z_1\rangle$ in the presence of bit‑flip and depolarizing errors, and Fig.~\ref{fig:3qubit_Ztot_amp_pha} and \ref{fig:3qubit_Z1_amp_pha} cover the amplitude‑ and phase‑damping channels.
 In all cases the learned circuit reproduces the constant theoretical value (\(Z_{\text{tot}}\approx 1.994\)) and vary values of $\langle Z_1\rangle$ with good precision

 These results demonstrate that the QCL-based noise‑mitigation strategy generalizes effectively beyond the two‑qubit prototype shown in details before.
-The learned circuits preserve the theoretically constant conserved charges to a much higher degree than the original circuits under the same noise levels, confirming the broader applicability of the approach to larger quantum systems under the noisy simulation with a variety of realistic noise sources.
+The learned circuits preserve the theoretically constant conserved charges to a much higher degree than the original circuits under the same noise levels, indicating that the approach remains effective when moving from two to three qubits and suggesting that it may extend to larger quantum systems.